designgears/Manjaro-SteamOS/Instructions for install.md

 # https://github.com/rog-ally-gaming/linux-chimeraos/releases

-Download 2 files from assets
+Download 2 files from assets choose latest package release.
+Below is 2 example files for the ones you need.

 #  linux-neroreflex-6.8.0.rc4-2-x86_64.pkg.tar.zst
 #  linux-neroreflex-headers-6.8.0.rc4-2-x86_64.pkg.tar.zst

 Go to your Downloads folder and type

-# sudo pacman -U *.tar.zst
+# sudo pacman -U *.tar.zst (this command will be used to install rogue enemy and mesa as well)

 You can download Rogue Enemy and mesa from the same git

 #  https://github.com/rog-ally-gaming

 Just go to releases make sure its the latest one as there are a few.
-Download the tar.zst files and install with same pacman command as earlier, make sure you only have the mesa files then once installed delete them then download rogue and install with same command.
+Download the tar.zst files and make sure you only have the mesa files then once installed delete them then download rogue and install with same command.

 Next